 The Sheslow Prize recognizes the achievements of students in the College of Arts and Sciences who:

-TO NOMINATE: Nominations should be forwarded to Amy O'Shaughnessy by February 19.
+TO NOMINATE: Nominations should be forwarded to firstname.lastname@example.org by February 17.
 Nominated students will be notified and invited to submit required supporting materials.

 Each year, the Center for the Humanities confers the Edward C. Truman Award upon a Drake University undergraduate not yet in his or her fourth year at Drake who has made outstanding achievements, both in and out of the classroom, in the humanities.
 The Award is endowed in the name of Edward C. Truman, a Drake alumnus, a well-known composer of incidental music and scores for television programs in the 'fifties, 'sixties, and 'seventies and a former network music director.

 Nominations can be made by any Drake faculty member.
-After receiving nominations, the Center requests supporting material from nominees, including a brief statement of purpose.
+After receiving nominations, the Center requests a statement of purpose from each nominee (approximately 1,000 words).
 The cash award is given by a representative of the Center for the Humanities at the Arts and Sciences Spring Honors Convocation.

 Nomination Procedures: Nominations must come from a current member of Drake's faculty.
 Please send a letter of nomination outlining the nominee's Humanities-related achievements and potential for future development as a student and practitioner of Humanistic inquiry.
-Letters should be sent electronically to the Center's Director, either in the body of an email or as an attached document.
-Letters that speak to relevant work undertaken both in and out of the classroom, and that report on the student's achievements in detail will offer the Board a firmer basis for deliberation than letters that report generally on a relatively more narrow range of achievements.
+Letters should be sent electronically to the Center's Director.
+Nomination letters will be read as part of the nominees file, and thus letters that speak to relevant work undertaken both in and out of the classroom, and that report on the student's achievements in detail will offer the Board a firmer basis for deliberation than letters that report generally on a relatively more narrow range of achievements.
+In addition to the nomination letter, nominees may submit one additional letter of support along with their statement of purpose to be considered as part of their nomination.
+The Center will hold the names of nominators in confidence; however, anonymity is not required of the nominator.
+Accordingly, nominators are welcome to discuss their nominations with nominees and to advise them on submitting their statements of purpose.

 The President’s list and dean's list are announced after each semester of the academic year.
 The President’s list includes the names of all undergraduate students who have satisfied certain other requirements and earned a grade-point average of 4.00.
 The dean's list include those undergraduate students in each college and school who have achieved a grade-point average of 3.50 and above.